artefactory/sftp-gateway/README.md

 The user and the bucket are provided at runtime via container Environment variables.
 When the container starts, it uses the Environment variables to generate the appropriate configuration files and start the services.
 The container does not persist any data.

-The container does not contain any credentials, they must be provided at deployment time via a mounted volume.
+The container does not contain any credentials, they must be provided at deployment time via a mounted secrets volume.
 See below for more information.

 ## Usage